hiorigin/egg-nuxt-template/README.md

 # egg-nuxt-template

-A nuxt ssr template using egg as the server side.
+A nuxt ssr project template using egg.js as the server side framework.